Electric car range: longest range electric cars in 2021

 While the electric car industry is still growing, charge points aren’t always super-easy to find.
 That’s why it’s crucial to do some planning before you set off on a very long journey, so you won’t be left in the lurch if you need some extra juice!

-First of all, get a good idea of the real-world range of your car.
+First of all, do some research to get a good idea of the real-world range of your car.
 Then, familiarise yourself with the chargers your car can use.
 Can it work with rapid chargers, for instance?

-Next, figure out how long your EV battery takes to charge at home, so you know how much time you may need to stop for.
-And check out our other blog for more info about battery charging times at home, and while you're out and about.
+Next, figure out how long your EV battery takes to charge at home, so you know how much time you might need to stop for.
+Check out our other blog for more info about battery charging times at home, and while you're out and about.

 How to maximise the range of your electric car